 During the 1960s, the Gazette was a voice of the anti-war movement and the leading journalistic opponent of the city’s planned freeway system strongly supported by the Washington Post and other members of the local establishment.
 It mixed city reportage with national coverage believing, as the theologian Martin Marty said, that we need a place from which to view the world.
 Boris Weintraub in the Washington Star described the Gazette as “a combination of things Americans profess to hold dear: iconoclasm, a deeply felt sense of community and, above all, independence.”

-For many years, the Gazette also provided alternative coverage of the arts, with writers such as Tom Shales (now with the Washington Post and a nationally syndicated TV critic) and movie critic Joel Siegel.
+For many years, the Gazette also provided alternative coverage of the arts, with writers such as Tom Shales ( later with the Washington Post and a nationally syndicated TV critic) and movie critic Joel Siegel.
 Patricia Griffith, later president of the Pen/Faulkner Foundation, was also among the paper’s arts critics.

 The Gazette featured the photography of Roland Freeman, the first photographer to win a grant from the National Endowment for the Humanities and later a leading expert on African-American quilts.
 In the mid-70s the arts section was spun off as an independent non-profit publication, the Washington Review, which won a number of awards during its 25-year life as an independent journal.